ionos-cloud/ionosctl/docs/subcommands/resource-get.md

   -h, --help                 help for get
   -o, --output string        Desired output format [text|json] (default "text") -q, --quiet                Quiet output
-      --resource-id string   The ID of the specific Resource to retrieve information about --type string          The specific Type of Resources to retrieve information about
+  -i, --resource-id string   The ID of the specific Resource to retrieve information about
+      --type string          The specific Type of Resources to retrieve information about
 ```